hanskellner/Fusion360Voronoi/README.md

 1. Continue on as shown in the video

 Sorry for the work-around.
 Will try to figure it out.

+## TODO and Issues

+- Vosonoi patterns with straight lines will have fixed contraints automatically added by Fusion on import.
+If the lines of the cells are all black, then that is what has happened.
+To be able to edit/move/etc the voronoi cells, you must Unlock the lines using these steps:
+    1. Edit the sketch containing the voronoi
+    2. Click on the Fix/UnFix constraint button from the toolbar (looks like a lock)
+    3. The the Unfix tool active, drag a selection box around all of the voronoi elements
+        - On release from selection the lines should all turn blue.
+If any are still black, try the steps above again.
+- The Padding amount works well with rectangular profiles but not with angled ones.
+- Inserting a voronoi diagram with many cells may cause Fusion to hang for a long time.
+There may be no workaround on the add-in side.
+- When using a profile, the voronoi diagram *may* not be inserted at the offset of the profile.
+The workaround is to:
+    1. Edit the sketch containing the voronoi
+    2. Change the 'Select->Selection Filters' to select only Sketch Points.
+    3. Window or Freeform select all of the voronoi cells.
+    4. Select Move/Copy and move the points to the correct offset.
+Note, moving the points will also move the cell curves.
+- Issue with Voronoi not be added to selected sketch.

 ## Examples